akouz/HBus/Protocol/README.md

   * N - length of text, typically up to 63 bytes
   * Text - node description, UTF-8

-## [9] WR_DESCR

-Write text description to the target node.

-Request from Node A to Node B
+Write description, request from Node A to Node B

 <table>
 <thead><tr>